naturerobots/HSOS-SEP-PlantMap-2022/README.md

 Next, we need to mount the current workspace into the projects docker container to use it as a preconfigured development environment.
 For that, you can press `F1` or `CTRL+SHIFT+P` and enter `Remote-Containers: Reopen Folder in Container` and confirm with `ENTER`.
-Often there is a notification in the bottom right corner with the same option.
+Visual Studio Code additionally shows a notification after opening the project in the bottom right corner with the same option.
 Now the [docker image](https://github.com/naturerobots/HSOS-SEP-PlantMap-2022/pkgs/container/plant-map-digital-logbook) of the project along with the images for the [PostgreSQL](https://www.postgresql.org/) database and the